1225 South Weller Street

 - Work collaboratively with other teams to drive goals

 - Track data using salesforce

-We’re seeking candidates who excel in movement-building, are results-oriented, and have strong grassroots organizing skills.
+We’re seeking candidates who excel in movement-building, are results-oriented, and have strong project and people management skills.
 While no one candidate will embody all of the qualifications below we are looking for:

-· Minimum of a year of experience in community, labor, or electoral organizing, with particular emphasis on organizing within diverse immigrant and refugee communities and working directly with youth
+· Minimum of two years of experience in community, labor, or electoral organizing, with particular emphasis on organizing within diverse immigrant and refugee communities

 · Passion for education equity and closing the opportunity gap, and commitment to fighting for social, racial, and economic justice